tangdaoyuan/instagram-tornado/README.md

 --tag               Scrapes the specified hashtag for media.

+--filter            Scrapes the specified hashtag within a user's media.

 --location          Scrapes the specified instagram location-id for media.

 --search-location   Search for a location by name.
 Useful for determining the location-id of